luau-lang/luau/README.md

 `luau-analyze` is a command-line type checker and linter; given a set of input files, it produces errors/warnings according to the file configuration, which can be customized by using `--!` comments in the files or [`.luaurc`](https://github.com/Roblox/luau/blob/master/rfcs/config-luaurc.md) files.
 For details please refer to [type checking]( https://luau-lang.org/typecheck) and [linting](https://luau-lang.org/lint) documentation.

 # Installation
-You can install and run Luau using the following methods:

-1. Homebrew
-2. Downloading compiled binaries
-3. Building compiled binaries

-Each method is detailed below, you only need to use one option.
+You can install and run Luau by downloading the compiled binaries from [a recent release](https://github.com/Roblox/luau/releases); note that `luau` and `luau-analyze` binaries from the archives will need to be added to PATH or copied to a directory like `/usr/local/bin` on Linux/macOS.

+Alternatively, you can use one of the packaged distributions (note that these are not maintained by Luau development team):

+- macOS: [Install Homebrew](https://docs.brew.sh/Installation), and run `brew install luau`
+- Arch Linux: run `pacman -S luau`

 After installing, you will want to validate the installation was successful by running the test case [here](https://luau-lang.org/getting-started).

-## Homebrew Installation
-1. Install Homebrew following these instructions [here](https://docs.brew.sh/Installation).
-2. Run this command: `brew install luau`.
-Homebrew will install the program for you.

-## Compiled Binaries Installation
+## Building
-1. Download the binaries from [a recent release](https://github.com/Roblox/luau/releases).
-2. On mac OS, move `luau` and `luau-analyze` files using this command `mv ../<insert filename here> /usr/local/bin/`.

-## Build on Local Machine Installation
-1. Depending on your system, you can compile the code using Option 1) `CMake` or Option 2) `make`

-Option 1: On all platforms, you can use CMake to run the following commands:
+On all platforms, you can use CMake to run the following commands:

 ```sh
 mkdir cmake && cd cmake